-What is known from real-world experience is that getting TCP/IP to run effectively over GEO satellite links requires quite a bit of acknowledgement window and buffer tuning or use of some specialized protocols like Space Communications Protocol Specification—Transport Protocol (SCPS-TP).
+What is known from real-world experience is that getting TCP/IP to run effectively over GEO satellite links requires quite a bit of tuning of acknowledgement windows and buffers or use of some specialized protocols like Space Communications Protocol Specification—Transport Protocol (SCPS-TP).
 Where drawing the distinction is required, this document will use a breakpoint BDP of 107 to indicate where certain families of protocols, such as the Internet Protocol Suite (IPS), will cease to work effectively and where other protocol families, such as DTN, should be selected instead.
 Another practical limit on protocol selection is an RTLT of greater than 2 sec, above which many terrestrial protocols time-out and assume that the link has failed.

 How To Use This Document